How to Stream Education Live Globally: CDN, ABR & Delivery Guide (2026)

 Don’t chase ultra-low latency by default.
 It adds operational complexity and can reduce stability at scale.
 A good approach is: broadcast at scale + add interaction tools strategically.

-2026 trends shaping education streaming
+2026 technology trends shaping education streaming delivery

-3. Micro-credentials + modular learning keep growing
+2. Micro-credentials and modular content keep growing

 The global education streaming blueprint